mrneatly/valify/README.md

 Do not forget to import your validator before defining it in rules.
 Refer to the valify\validators\ExampleValidator for detailed implementation info.

-- Define the data to be validated:
+- Define the data to be validated

 ```php
 $data = [